 Mighty diversity results in mighty money!
 Improving your company’s diversity and inclusion results in improvement in the bottom line — profitability.
+And more importantly, inclusion, not assimilation.
+Written before covid, now, perhaps more than before, we see things to be evident and on going.

 This common thread has been woven into local presentations, events and webinars.
 I’m listening!
 The idea, supported by research, is that hiring for diversity results in improved bottom line, partnerships and collaborations, increased revenue and productivity.
 Employee contentedness improves as well.
 Providing employees financial strength improves education, contributions to local communities, health.
 Companies thrive too!